The Bill series 10

-The tenth series of The Bill, a British television drama, consisted of 156 episodes, broadcast between 4 January and 30 December 1994.
+The tenth series of The Bill, a British television drama, consists of 156 episodes, broadcast between 4 January and 30 December 1994.
 On 3 October 2012, The Bill Series 10 Part 1 and 2 and The Bill Series 10 Part 3 and 4 DVD sets were released in Australia.

-Audio Commentaries have been recorded for the episodes "Bin-Men", "Blackout", "Instant Response" and "Taken on Trust", released exclusively on The Bill Podcast Patreon channel.
+Audio commentaries have been recorded for the episodes "Bin-Men", "Blackout", "Instant Response" and "Taken on Trust", released exclusively on The Bill Podcast Patreon channel.

 All the major storylines and characters featured in 1994 are reviewed by TV historian Edward Kellett in the book Reaching A Verdict: Reviewing The Bill (1993-1994).